-Recent studies indicate that the ankyrin (ANK) protein is a central factor in producing excess extracellular pyrophosphate, which promotes CPPD crystal formation.
-ANK protein is a putative transporter of intracellular and microvesicle pyrophosphate to the extracellular location where CPPD crystals form.
+The ankyrin (ANK) protein is a central factor in producing excess extracellular pyrophosphate, which promotes CPPD crystal formation.
+ANK protein is a transporter of intracellular and microvesicle pyrophosphate to the extracellular location where CPPD crystals form.

-Acute, subacute, or chronic arthritis can occur, usually in the knee or other large peripheral joints; thus, calcium pyrophosphate crystal disease can mimic many other forms of arthritis.
-Acute flares are sometimes similar to gout but vary more in intensity, tend to be more protracted, and are often more difficult to treat.
-There may be no symptoms of calcium pyrophosphate arthritis between flares or continuous low-grade symptoms in multiple joints, similar to rheumatoid arthritis or osteoarthritis.
+Acute, subacute, or chronic arthritis can occur, usually in the knee, wrist, or other large peripheral joints; thus, calcium pyrophosphate crystal disease can mimic many other forms of arthritis.
+Acute flares are similar to gout but vary more in intensity, tend to be more protracted, and are often more difficult to treat.
+There may be no symptoms of CPP arthritis between flares or continuous low-grade symptoms in multiple joints, similar to rheumatoid arthritis or osteoarthritis.
 These patterns tend to persist for life.

-Calcium pyrophosphate arthritis should be suspected in older patients with arthritis, particularly those with a history of recurrent inflammatory arthritis.
+CPP arthritis should be suspected in older patients with arthritis, particularly those with a history of recurrent inflammatory arthritis.

-Diagnosis of calcium pyrophosphate arthritis is established by identifying rhomboid- or rod-shaped crystals in synovial fluid Microscopic Examination of Crystals in Joints that are not birefringent or are weakly positively birefringent on polarized light microscopy.
+Diagnosis of CPP arthritis is established by identifying rhomboid- or rod-shaped crystals in synovial fluid Microscopic Examination of Crystals in Joints that are not birefringent or are weakly positively birefringent on polarized light microscopy.
 Joint fluid in acute flares has findings typical of inflammation; thus, coincident infectious arthritis and gout (other common causes of inflammatory joint fluid) must also be excluded.
 Infectious arthritis is ruled out based on Gram stain and culture findings.
-Gout is usually best ruled out by the absence of urate crystals in fluid from the inflamed joint.
-Notably a patient may have both gout and pseudogout.
-X-rays or ultrasonography are indicated if synovial fluid cannot be obtained for analysis; findings of multiple linear or punctate calcification in articular cartilage, especially fibrocartilages, support the diagnosis but do not exclude gout or infection.
-Typical ultrasonographic findings of gout (double contour sign) may simulate findings of calcium pyrophosphate crystal deposits.
+Gout is best ruled out by the absence of urate crystals in fluid from the inflamed joint.
+Notably a patient may have both gout and CPP arthritis.
+X-rays or ultrasonography are indicated if synovial fluid cannot be obtained for analysis; findings of multiple linear or punctate calcification in articular cartilage, especially fibrocartilage, support the diagnosis, but do not exclude gout or infection.

-Asymptomatic chondrocalcinosis becomes common with age, particularly in the knee, hip, wrist, annulus fibrosus of the intervertebral disks, and symphysis pubis but does not require treatment.
+Asymptomatic chondrocalcinosis becomes more common with age, particularly in the knee, hip, wrist, annulus fibrosus of the intervertebral disks, and symphysis pubis but does not require treatment.

-Arthritis can affect the knee and large peripheral joints and mimic other forms of arthritis (eg, gout, rheumatoid arthritis, osteoarthritis).
+CPP arthritis can affect the knee and large peripheral joints and mimic other forms of arthritis (eg, gout, rheumatoid arthritis, osteoarthritis).

 Examine joint fluid for characteristic rhomboid- or rod-shaped crystals in synovial fluid that are not birefringent or are weakly positively birefringent, and exclude joint infection.

-For acute symptoms, treat with an intra-articular corticosteroid or an oral NSAID; colchicine or anakinra can also be effective.
+For acute symptoms, treat with an intra-articular corticosteroid, an oral NSAID, colchicine, or oral corticosteroids; anakinra can also be effective.